ALLIED HEALTH PROFESSIONALS & STAFF

 An aspiring child and adolescent therapist, Vaneesha is passionate about providing a safe space for children through compassion, empathy, and warmth.
 She spends her time volunteering as a mentor to at-risk youth and finding opportunities that cater to her strong desire to help others.
 Vaneesha obtained her bachelor’s degree in psychology from The University of British Columbia.
 Having moved to Vancouver from Thailand, she is thankful to modern-day technology for allowing her to keep in touch with her loved ones.
 Other than that, She loves to travel, learn new languages, play board games, and explore must-eats in Vancouver.

 Providing to the Kids Clinic means providing to local youth and families.
 Growing up around diverse arts and cultures, she has developed a passion for helping the world around them though creating.
-Deanne studies Fine Arts at Emily Carr University of Art + Design.
-She is interested in story illustration, film and tv animation, and video games.
-They also have passions for fashion, collections, and nature.
+Deanne studies Animation at Emily Carr University of Art + Design.
+She is passionate in story, illustration, film and tv animation, for youth audiences.
 Deanne wishes to contribute to creating safe places for youth to learn, grow and be themselves.